statgen/locuszoom/assets/docs/layout_tutorial.md

 // This outer call to Layouts.get() will ensure that namespaces are applied, and the returned result is a concrete
 //   layout ready for use in drawing a plot with specific data sets. const plot_layout = LocusZoom.Layouts.get('plot', 'standard_association', { // Override select fields of a pre-made layout
-    height: 1200, // The default plot was sized for two panels.
-Make sure to allocate enough room for the extra panel.
     responsive_resize: true,
     panels: [
         LocusZoom.Layouts.get('panel', 'association', {
             namespace: { assoc: 'assoc_study1' }, // This is the key piece.
 It says "for this panel, and its child data layers, look for the association data in a datasource called "assoc_study1".
-            proportional_height: 0.33,
+            height: 400,
             id: 'assoc_study1', // Give each panel a unique ID
             title: { text: 'Study 1' },
         }),
         LocusZoom.Layouts.get('panel', 'association', {
             namespace: { assoc: 'assoc_study2' },
-            proportional_height: 0.33, // Modifies the default so that all three panels get enough space
+            height: 400,
             id: 'assoc_study2',
             title: { text: 'Study 2' },
         }),
         // Even though genes are part of the original "standard association plot" layout, overriding the panels array means replacing *all* of the panels.
-        LocusZoom.Layouts.get('panel', 'genes', { unnamespaced: true, proportional_height: 0.33 })  // "unnamespaced" when using as a generic building block
+        LocusZoom.Layouts.get('panel', 'genes', { unnamespaced: true, height: 400 })  // "unnamespaced" when using as a generic building block
     ]
 });
 ```